Are you looking for strategies to relax, increase your state of health, achieve your goals, or simply enjoy a better quality of life?

-My courses are based in Islington, London, although you can find me teaching biannual seminars in Cologne and Stuttgart, Germany and seasonal retreats in Andalucía, Spain.
-For those who want more personal guidance to create positive change, I have 18 years experience helping high performing individuals fulfil their potential with one-to-one coaching.
+My courses are based in North London, although you can find me teaching seasonal retreats in Andalucía, Spain and biannual seminars in Stuttgart, Germany.
+For those who want more personal guidance to create positive change, I have 19 years experience helping high performing individuals fulfil their potential with one-to-one coaching.

 Gods Playing in the Clouds is attuned to the Earth Element with its integrative influence making it possible to weave together all 16 threads of the nei gong system into one, cohesive whole.
 The energy, power and internal content derived from ongoing Gods training forms the basis for all other Tao arts, such as tai chi, hsing-i, bagua and Tao meditation, making Gods Qi Gong an excellent, well-equipped conduit for taking you down the path of personal development.